TayKimmy/CSA-Repository/_posts/2024-04-22-unit-7-student_IPYNB_2_.md

     * Look back at *Size of the `ArrayList`*.
 What does the code output and why?

-    It looks at the literal size of the list, which is how many elements are present within it, otherwise known as the length.
+        <mark>The code outputs 0 because the size of the ArrayList is 0, since the ArrayList is empty.</mark>

     * Look back at *Adding items to an `ArrayList`*.
 What does the code output and why?
 What type of function is `void`, and what will be the return value?

-    Returns the arraylist with all of its elements that were previously added. a void function does not return anything.
+        <mark>The code returns the arraylist with all of its elements that were previously added.
+A void function does not return anything.</mark>

     * Look back at Example 1.
 What two lines did we remove?
 Why?

-    we removed the lines trying to add a double and a boolean to the arraylist, as it was specified to only contain string values.
+        <mark>We removed the lines trying to add a double and a boolean to the ArrayList because the ArrayList was specified to only contain string values.</mark>

     * If an `ArrayList` is being used as a parameter, what are the only two methods I can use from it?
 What would happen if I tried to use any other methods?

-    you can only use get and size. it will only update the local array in the method and not the actual array.
+        <mark>I can only use get and size.
+Using any other method will only update the local array in the method and not the actual array.</mark>

 - Using the Hack Helper, write code that will: